nosolutions/puppet-tsm/README.md

 * gsk8ssl32.pkg
 * gsk8ssl64.pkg

-The gsk package are usually provides as file systems packages (thanks IBM!) so you have to translate them with pkgtrans:
+The gsk package are usually provided as file systems packages (thanks IBM!) so you have to translate them with pkgtrans:

   $ pkgtrans . gskssl32.pkg gsk8ssl32/

 and copy them to you HTTP download location.
-You are going to need 2 download locations one for sparc and one for i386 (see params.pp for an example).
+You are going to need two download locations one for sparc and one for i386 (see params.pp for an example).

 ###Beginning with tsm

-Include the class TSM on hosts where you would like to install the TSM client packages.
+Include class TSM on hosts where you would like to install the TSM client packages.
 By default no config files will be overridden.
 The TSM class just makes sure the TSM packages are installed.